Updating Cyrus Bylaws

 >> within two months?

-> department.
-I believe the blockers were waiting on testing to
+> I believe the blockers were waiting on testing to ensure there wasn't

 > Bron Gondwana, CEO, FastMail Pty Ltd

 > brong at fastmailteam.com